 It is possible to set up a File Request lifespan.
 Select from preset values or customize date and time when the File Request should be deactivated (the user can change those values at any point later, even after File Request has expired):

 Figure 3: Specify File Request expiration

-Opt-in Notify team members as uploads complete checkbox and insert email address(es) to let people know the contribution was successful.
+Opt-in Notify others as File Request uploads are completed checkbox and insert an email address(es) to let people know the contribution was successful.
 Once the upload completes, Ci will send email notifications to each address in the list.

 Opt-in Require Contributor's email if there is a need to know who contributed files.

 Highlight Aspera upload — selecting this option will highlight the Aspera upload option to encourage users to upload via Aspera